ccdale/vim-eyaml-gpg/README.md

 you with the 'Press Enter to continue' message, you can view it with `:messages`.

 The decryption uses a tempory buffer, completely in memory, so nothing is written to disk.
 It is destroyed immediately after decrypting.
+The registers used to pass encrypted and decrypted strings around are reset to the values they had before decryption started, so there is no chance of the data being written out to any .viminfo files.